aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 5. The logs failed to be processed are exported to Amazon S3 bucket (Backup Bucket).

-For cross-account ingestion, the AWS Services store logs in Amazon S3 bucket in the linked account, and other resources remain in Log Hub's Account:
+For cross-account ingestion, the AWS Services store logs in Amazon S3 bucket in the member account, and other resources remain in Log Hub.

 ### Logs in Amazon CloudWatch

 Some services use Amazon CloudWatch log group as the destination.

 [![arch-service-pipeline-cw]][arch-service-pipeline-cw]
-Figure 3: Amazon CloudWatch service log pipeline architecture
+Figure 3: Amazon CloudWatch based service log pipeline architecture

 The log pipeline runs the following workflow: